-- Stateful vs. stateless operation - How much information is preserved across information exchanges - Notion of an "association" or a "connection" - Where is this state kept (one or both peers in the point-to-point case)? - Fixed nodes vs. mobile nodes - · impact on routing, reachability, ... - Wireline vs. wireless communications - · Implications of different link layer technologies in general - Infrastructure-based vs. ad-hoc/autonomous communications - What types of infrastructure are assumed? (e.g., routing, naming) - Security within the protocol vs. relying on security elsewhere - Which implications (e.g., for required infrastructure such as PKI)
+- Stateful vs. stateless operation - How much information is preserved across information exchanges - Notion of an "association" or a "connection" - Where is this state kept (one or both peers in the point-to-point case)? - Fixed nodes vs. nomadic nodes vs. mobile nodes - impact on routing, reachability, ... - Wireline vs. wireless communications - Implications of different link layer technologies in general - Infrastructure-based vs. ad-hoc/autonomous communications - What types of infrastructure are assumed? (e.g., routing, naming) - ▶ Security within the protocol vs. relying on security elsewhere - Which implications (e.g., for required infrastructure such as PKI)